hbctraining/main/Where to Start/intro.md

 The FAS-RC Cluster
 </p>

 If you have never taken a computer science course or worked with clusters before this will all be brand new to you.
 But don't worry, we have [courses for that](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/links-to-lessons.html)!

 For now let's just review the basics.
-To look at command line on your own computer you can open the terminal program in macs or the download the [Git BASH](https://gitforwindows.org/) or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) program for windows.
+To look at command line on your own computer you can open the Terminal program on Macs or for Windows download the [Git BASH](https://gitforwindows.org/) or similar application.
 The **shell** is what runs in these programs to interpret your commands.
 These programs all use [Bash](https://en.wikipedia.org/wiki/Bash_Unix_shell), a command language.
-As you get into HTS and computational work you will encounter a lot of languages such as python, perl, fortran, R, c++, java and more.
+As you get into HTS and computational work you will encounter a lot of languages such as Python, Perl, Fortran, R, C++, Java and more.
 You can think of these as being akin to human languages; French and English sound very different and have different syntax (the order of words) but can be used to convey the same message.
-At HBC training we recommend that you become familiar (or fluent) in bash and R.
+At HBC training we recommend that you become familiar (or fluent) in bash and R to begin with.

 ## What is R and what can it do?